kathleenleeper/workhorse/_posts/2014-10-18-mash1-ligation-transformation.md

 ##intention

-Clean up the restriction digest, then ligate and transform it in to E. coli.
+Clean up the restriction digest of Mash1, then ligate and transform it in to E. coli.

 ##protocol